How to save an online PDF file to a computer

 - As you move your mouse cursor over the document, a small toolbar should appear.
 The toolbar is often located at the upper-right or lower-right of the page.

 - Once you've located the toolbar, click the icon that looks like a computer diskette or an arrow pointing down to save the PDF file.
-If the toolbar is not available or visible, look in your browser's File menu for the Save as or Save page as option.
-(Press the Alt key to make the menu bar visible) or the Tools menu options (usually accessible by clicking an icon near the top right of the browser window) for a Save as or Save page as option.
+If the toolbar is not visible, look in your browser's File menu for the Save as or Save page as option.
+(Press the Alt key to make the menu bar visible if it is hidden.)
+You can also right-click on the document and select Save as to save the PDF file.